CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

 ## It is all about the `Attributes`

 The concept works on the principle of exchanging and validation of `Attributes` between the `Client`, `Connector` and CZERTAINLY platform.
 Implementation of some specific `Connector` must be able to define and properly handle its specific `Attributes`.
-The definition is then exchanged with the `Client` and the platform validates it consistency and mediate the flow and logic between them:
+The definition is then exchanged with the `Client` and the platform validates it consistency, mediate the flow and logic between them:

 ```
 Client                        CZERTAINLY                      Connector             Technology